 The reason businesses need to conduct research such as an employee engagement survey, is the fact that it is very hard to offer concrete answers to questions like “what do employees look for in career development?”
 If there were one simple truth across all organisations then there would be no ‘war on talent’.
 The realities, however, are that people are unique, with a multitude of factors influencing their feelings and behaviours at work.
 This means deploying research, such as surveys, interviews and focus groups, can help businesses make smarter decisions.

-Here at Primary Colours Surveys, we can offer benchmarking so you can gain some perspective in relation to current feelings towards employee progression.
+Through Primary Colours Surveys, we can offer benchmarking so you can gain some perspective in relation to current feelings towards employee progression.

 Understanding how an employee currently feels about something, such as career progression, is the first step in creating actionable strategies and plans.
 These strategies and plans are how successful businesses can ensure they are creating cultures and working environments that reflect the desires and wants of top talent.